paulveillard/cybersecurity-web-security/README.md

 > A collection of Web Security materials, libraries, documents, books, resources and cool stuff about in Cybersecurity.
 > Thanks to all contributors, you're awesome and wouldn't be possible without you!
 Our goal is to build a categorized community-driven collection of very well-known resources.

+Ensuring that your website or open web application is secure is critical.
+Even simple bugs in your code can result in private information being leaked, and bad people are out there trying to find ways to steal data.

+* [Web security](https://developer.mozilla.org/en-US/docs/Web/Security) involves protecting networks and computer systems from damage to or the theft of software, hardware, or data.
+It also includes protecting computer systems from misdirecting or disrupting the services they are designed to provide.

 ## Contents

 - [Digests](#digests)